ik5xmk/Bot-systems-check/README.md

 If everything is available for use, a Token will be communicated (<b>take note!!</b>).

-Now you need to create a channel on Telegram, as a type: public.
+Now you need to create a channel on Telegram, as a type: <b>public</b>.
 Click on the name of the newly created channel at the top and select administrators, then add administrator.
 Add the bot you created just now as a contact by searching for it by typing @my_control_bot for example.

 At this point we need to obtain the ID of the channel created, to be used in our script.
 Using the Token received before, write in the browser: